 Dedicated Criminal Defense Lawyers

 Defense attorney Hugh W. Barrow and the attorneys of Barrow Law Group, PLLC proudly help clients throughout Jefferson, Bullitt, Oldham, Henry and Shelby counties expunge their criminal past.
 We are dedicated to providing cost-effective results for our clients.
-Give us a call at (502) 589-9353 or contact us online to learn about how we can help you.
+Give us a call at (502) 589-9353 or contact us to learn about how we can help you.
 At our firm, you will always speak directly to your expungement attorney.